dgattey/dg/README.md

 - `yarn dev` starts the development server.
 - `yarn build` runs a prod build after generating new Prisma types
-- `yarn serve` builds a dev version & runs a server with the built site
+- `yarn serve` builds a production version & runs a server with the built site
-- `yarn analyze` builds + loads bundle analysis for a dev version of the site to see what it'll look like when deployed
+- `yarn analyze` builds + loads bundle analysis for a production version of the site to see what it'll look like when deployed
 - `yarn format` runs Prettier to format the files
 - `yarn lint` runs ESLint to lint all TS(X) and JS(X) files
 - `yarn lint:styles` runs stylelint on the same files